- American Physical Society Sites

 Give Your Poster a Clean Layout

-The preferred poster presentation size for APS meetings is 4'x8'.
-However, poster dimensions for other scientific meetings may differ, be sure to check the meeting website.
+The preferred poster presentation size for APS meetings is four feet by eight feet (4'x8').
+However, poster dimensions for other scientific meetings may differ, be sure to check the specific meeting information.
 Remember to include:

 For maximum readability: